MigotSharon/App-Quotes/README.md

 # Author
 * MigotSharon

-# Figma link
+# Development
+* Want to contribute?
+Awesome!
+To fix a bug or enhance an existing module, follow these steps:

+* Fork the repo
+* Create a new branch (git checkout -b improve-feature)
+* Make the appropriate changes in the files
+* Add changes to reflect the changes made
+* Commit your changes (git commit -am 'Improve feature')
+* Push to the branch (git push origin improve-feature)
-*
+* Create a Pull Request

 # Demo
-Here is a live working demo
+Here is a live working demo https://migotsharon.github.io/App-Quotes/

 # Technologies Used
 * Typescript